-The Scottish Clans were originally families, related through the same line of descent, and duty bound to pledge allegiance to the Clan chief.
+The Scottish Clans were originally families, who were usually related through the same line of descent, and were duty bound to pledge allegiance to the Clan chief.

-Originally, Clans were old Celtic tribes of Scotland and Ireland.
-It’s thought names spelled Mc were of Irish descent, while Mac was Scottish, but the preference was really down to the individual.
+Originally, the Clans were old Celtic tribes of Scotland and Ireland.
+It’s thought that names spelled Mc were of Irish descent, and Mac was Scottish, but it was down to individual choice.

 Successive governments looked upon the Scottish Clans as outlaws, and occasionally would mount military operations either to enforce taxes, or just keep them in check.
 James Edward rallied the Scottish Clans in 1715 and was proclaimed King of Scotland, but the uprising was defeated mostly due to divisions between the Scottish Clans.